craiig/docker-bigdata-cluster/benchmarks/spark-perf/README.md

 $ make
 ```

+#### Changing the Spark Folders

+Just change the "spark-bin" variable in the source.sh file in local-hadoop to
+your path and rerun.
+The script will resource the file for you.

 ## SSH Setup

 The ./bin/run script that is used to run the tests uses ssh.
 If you do not want